Fire safety

 Remember these fire safety tips

-• Empty fluff regularly from your tumble dryer in line with the manufacturer’s instructions.
-You should also occasionally clean the extractor using a brush or gentle vacuuming.
+Tumble Dryer Maintenance: Regularly remove fluff from your tumble dryer as per the manufacturer’s instructions.
+Occasionally clean the extractor using a brush or gentle vacuuming to reduce fire risk

 Tenants and leaseholders - keep communal areas clear